MainTM/CreditCards/README.md

-# CreditCards
+# CreditCards-AstarBankAPI
 A plugin that implements a credit card in PocketMine-MP.
+(Use AstarBank-API)

     The plugin that allows you to use your credit card in PocketMine-MP.
     Copyright (C) 2016  JellyBrick_